keithallatt/GameTools/README.md

 The `remove_ansi` option by default is set to false.
 If `remove_ansi` is set to true, then all string representations of the inventory have ANSI escape codes removed.

+The `weight_based` option by default is set to false. if `weight_based` is set to true, then adding and storing items is dependent on unit weight of each item and ignores any options set by `stack_limit` or `max_slots`.
+If the weight limit (`weight_limit`), and the unit weight of every item is integral (an integer), then the inventory system approximates a slot based inventory system where each item can take up a different number of slots.

 ### Example Inventories